404Wolf/stainless-technical-breifing-natug/document.typ

   image("./resources/domain-config-table-counts.png", height: 2in), caption: [Domain triple spinbox container], )

-`PyQt` is restrictive; it ships with some predefined widgets and it is annoying to compose complex new ones.
+`PyQt` is somewhat restrictive; it ships with predefined widgets and it is annoying to compose complex new ones.
 However, some components are so important that it was worth the effort, like the sequence editor that autofills the corresponding bases to prevent mistakes.
 Designing custom UI components like this is tricky, both technically, and because there are usage implications to consider.

-===== Computing Plots
+=== Plotting

+All the plotting is handled by `pyqtplot`, with lots of customization to make plots highly interactive.

-NATuG is able to compute the positions of all of the `NEMids` and `Nucleosides` by first computing their angles as they spin about their respective helices, and then converting those angles to corresponding $x$ coordinates, while the $z$ coordinates just increase at a steady pace.
+NATuG is able to compute the positions of all of the `Point`s (e.g. DNA nucleosides) by first computing their angles as they spin about their respective helices, and then converting those angles to corresponding $x$ coordinates, while the $z$ coordinates just increase at a steady pace.
+This algorithm is roughly defined in Sherman and Seeman's paper, but has been improved on and optimized for performance.

 Computing the _Top View Plot_ is more straight forward, where we begin at the first domain, and then draw by placing each domain relative to the first at some angle displacement off from the previous one.

-===== Conjuncting Strands
+=== Conjuncting

 The most interesting algorithm within NATuG is the strand "conjoining" feature.

-Given two arbitrary NEMids, we want to be able to cut and then reroute the strands.
+Given two arbitrary midpoints between nucleosides, we want to be able to cut and then reroute the strands.
 Sometimes this will result in loops, which we need to deal with.

 In developing NATuG, an algorithm has been contrived and implemented for this process.

 #figure(
   image("./mermaid/out/conjoin-graph.png", width: 100%), caption: [Case 1A],

-)
+) <fig:junction-conjoin-tree>

 #v(0.15in)

 #block[
   #let height = 1.4in
   #grid(
-    columns: 5, gutter: 15pt, figure(
+    columns: 5, gutter: 15pt, [
+      #figure(
-      image("./resources/junction-case-1A.png", height: height), caption: [<fig:junction-case-1a> Case 1A],
+        image("./resources/junction-case-1A.png", height: height), caption: [Case 1A],
-    ), figure(
+      ) <fig:junction-case-1a>
+    ], [
+      #figure(
-      image("./resources/junction-case-1B.png", height: height), caption: [<fig:junction-case-1b> Case 1B],
+        image("./resources/junction-case-1B.png", height: height), caption: [Case 1B],
-    ), figure(
+      ) <fig:junction-case-1b>
+    ], [
+      #figure(
-      image("./resources/junction-case-2A.png", height: height), caption: [<fig:junction-case-2a> Case 2A],
+        image("./resources/junction-case-2A.png", height: height), caption: [Case 2A],
-    ), figure(
+      ) <fig:junction-case-2a>
+    ], [
+      #figure(
-      image("./resources/junction-case-2B.png", height: height), caption: [<fig:junction-case-2b> Case 2B],
+        image("./resources/junction-case-2B.png", height: height), caption: [Case 2B],
-    ), figure(
+      ) <fig:junction-case-2b>
+    ], [#figure(
-      image("./resources/junction-case-2C.png", height: height), caption: [<fig:junction-case-2c> Case 2C],
+        image("./resources/junction-case-2C.png", height: height), caption: [Case 2C],
-    ),
+      )<fig:junction-case-2c> ],
   )
 ]

-Generally, how to create a junction is intuitive, and NATuG handles breaking down the cases.
+Generally, how to create a junction is intuitive, and NATuG handles breaking down the cases based on whether the two points are along the same strand, and whether the strand(s) are open; for all the cases, see
+@fig:junction-conjoin-tree.

 === Data Exchange

-You can export/import state to `.natug` files, which are `zip` archives containing metadata about every all artifacts.
-It is a bit redundant but also allows easy debugging and fast loading.
-For undo/redo functionality, we use automatic `.natug` saves.
+You can export/import state to `.natug` files, which are `zip` archives containing metadata about every all artifacts, linking objects together with `uuid`s.
+We trade redundancy for fast reloads and data accessibility.
+It also lets us implement undo/redo with frequent `.natug` saves.

+Pickling for state saving was considered, but `python` pickles ended up being too inaccessible and fragile.

-Work is in progress to support exporting to spreadsheets for portability outside of the program using `openpyxl`.
-Spreadsheets are popular among professionals in the field, and are easy to analyze.
+Work is in progress to support exporting to spreadsheets using `openpyxl`.
+Spreadsheets are popular among professionals in the field, are easy to analyze, and are highly portable.

 For the `.natug` save, we give artifacts unique identifiers to link them together with.
 For a spreadsheet, it would be ideal to reference by spreadsheet